-The third stage is described as a garden which has been irrigated.
+The third stage is described as a garden which has been irrigated, like a river.
 We no longer must continually strain but leave our soul open to understanding.
 The Lord takes over our work and becomes a gardener Himself.
 We are essentially enraptured and in a state of perfect joy.
 The garden is beginning to flower.
 "The soul's humility is now greater and more profound than it was before.
 It clearly sees that it has done nothing except consent to the Lord's granting it graces, and embraces it with its will."
 St. Teresa admits that a perfect union with God is possible in this lifetime, at least temporarily.
 This stage is almost a complete union, except that one is conscious of this rapture.

 The fourth stage is this union.

 She likens it to rain falling upon the garden.
 We make no effort, no strain.
 We are completely enraptured.
 This rapture is a result of a perfect, though, temporary union with God.
 It is a special grace.
 She compares the union with God to a blazing fire and the state of one's soul to slug of iron.
 In this fire the iron slug will change its nature and glow.
 This is the soul enraptured.
-Both Martin Luther and Thomas a Kempis use similar analogies to describe the union of man and God.
 In this state we can no longer consciously analyse our experience.
 In this way it differs from the third stage, though it is contingent on that earlier stage.
 Such a stage is brief.
 St. Teresa herself says he has only experienced it for periods of less than half an hour.
 In this stage, time, memory and imagination melt away, leaving one only in the presence of God.
 It is as if one has been lifted into heaven.

-The Interior Castle - types of prayer
+The seven types of prayer - The Interior Castle